highfidelity/hifi-docs-grav-content/02.create-and-explore/09.extras/04.midi/docs.md

 }
 ```

-Then in our onMidiEventReceived, our basic function would look like:
+Then in our onEventReceived, our basic function would look like:
 ```
 // eventData.device, eventData.channel, eventData.type, eventData.note, eventData.velocity

-function onMidiEventReceived(eventData){
+function onEventReceived(eventData){
 	changeCubeColor( lerp(0,127,0,255,eventData.velocity) );
 }
 ```

-One thing you can do to see which controller is outputting what, is to print out the eventData in your onMidiEventReceived function.
+One thing you can do to see which controller is outputting what, is to print out the eventData in your onEventReceived function.

 This will tell you everything you need to know about how to route the right key, slider, knob, or button to to your intended Javascript functions.

-If you want to use Midi to control something outside of High Fidelity, or to directly call a midi event to control something in Hifi, you can use the function:
+If you want to use  to control something outside of High Fidelity, or to directly call a MIDI event to control something in Hifi, you can use the function:
 ```
-// event similar to the above Midi.playMidiNote(Status, Note, Velocity);
+// event similar to the above
+.playNote(Status, Note, Velocity);
 ```
 ## Some Ideas to get you started:
 - Use ableton to sequence out entire animations of your domain.